ShawnWalker/shawnwalker.github.io/_posts/2016-07-12-Restructuring-Accumulo-Internals_part_1.markdown

   Such a capability is essential for software run within a multitenant container (e.g. Tomcat, JBoss).
 * Single JVM (partial) integration testing.
-Currently most of Accumulo's integration tests depend upon `MiniAccumuloCluster`, and depends on process isolation to ensure that the test framework can recover resources.
+Currently most of Accumulo's integration tests use `MiniAccumuloCluster`, and depend on process isolation to ensure that the test framework can recover resources.
 This choice makes it more difficult to debug tests.